Glossary of Terms

 Prescriber Portal — A platform that allows physicians or healthcare providers to create and send prescriptions to the pharmacy.

-Prescription — An order for medication issued by a healthcare provider.
+Prescription (Rx) — A prescription (Rx) is an order for medication issued by a healthcare provider.
 The term is used instead of "sales order" in the pharmacy context to avoid confusion and align with common pharmacy language.

 Prescription Verification (PV) — The process of checking a prescription for accuracy and completeness.
 This is typically done in two stages, PV1 and PV2.